What is Haemophilus influenzae type b (Hib) disease?

 How long can an infected person carry Hib disease?

 The contagious period varies and, unless treated, may last as long as the organism is in the nose and throat, even after symptoms disappear.
 A person can no longer spread Hib disease after taking the proper antibiotics for 1-2 days.

 What is the treatment for Hib disease?

-Specific antibiotics generally are used to treat serious infections.
+Specific antibiotics are used to treat serious infections.

 How can Hib disease be prevented?

 Hib vaccinations are available.
-All children should be immunized against Hib disease beginning at approximately 2 months of age.
-Multiple doses usually are needed to ensure protection.
-Some older children and adults with weakened immune systems are at increased risk for infection and should be immunized if they were not immunized in childhood.
+All children should be vaccinated against Hib disease beginning at approximately two months of age.
+Multiple doses are needed to ensure protection.
+Some older children and adults with weakened immune systems are at increased risk for infection and should be vaccinated if they were not immunized in childhood.
 Contact your physician or local health department for further information about vaccination.

-How can I get more information about Hib disease?
+How can I learn more about Hib disease?

 - If you have concerns about Hib disease, contact your healthcare provider.